CredentialEngine/CredentialRegistry/terraform/environments/eks/k8s-manifests-staging/argo-workflow/README.md

 # Argo Workflows

-These manifests install a minimal Argo Workflows control plane into the `argo` namespace.
+These manifests install a minimal Argo Workflows control plane into the shared `credreg-staging` namespace.
 The controller and server components rely on a shared PostgreSQL database (for example, the RDS modules under `terraform/environments/eks`) for workflow persistence.

 ## Components
-- `namespace.yaml` – declares the `argo` namespace.
 - `externalsecret.yaml` – syncs the AWS Secrets Manager entry `credreg-argo-workflows` into a Kubernetes Secret named `argo-postgres`.
 - `configmap.yaml` – controller configuration that enables Postgres-based persistence; set the host/database here, while credentials come from the synced secret.
 - `rbac.yaml` – service accounts plus the RBAC needed by the workflow controller and Argo server.